13 persons killed in horrific highway accident in Tumakuru, Karnataka

 Ten of those killed in the accident were from Tamil Nadu who were returning from a pilgrimage to Dharmasthala; three were residents of Bengaluru.

-The car, a Chevrolet Tavera, with three persons from Bengaluru crashed into the median on the highway, flipped over and collided with another car, a Maruti Brezza, carrying the pilgrims returning from Dharmasthala.
+The car, a Maruti Brezza, with three persons from Bengaluru crashed into the median on the highway, flipped over and collided with another car, a Chevrolet Tavera, carrying the pilgrims returning from Dharmasthala.

 The car in which youths from Bengaluru were heading towards Kunigal were said to be in an inebriated condition.